 The Format contextual tab will appear at the top of the application.

-- On the Format tab, in the Current Selection group, select the individual component you wish to modify from the drop-down menu.
+- On the Format tab, in the Current Selection group, select the individual component to modify from the drop-down menu.

 Depending on the selection, you may change the symbol or text symbol.

 - To make more detailed changes to components of the graticule, on the Contents pane, right-click the grid and select Properties.